Cambuslang Hibernian F.C.: Junior years

-Having competed in local district competitions in the preceding years (winning the Lanarkshire Junior Cup in 1895), Cambuslang Hibernian entered the Glasgow Junior League (GJL) for its inaugural season in 1895–96 and won it.
+Cambuslang Hibernian relaunched as a Junior club in 1892, around the same time as St Bride's ceased operations at senior level.
+After competing in local district competitions in the preceding years (winning the Lanarkshire Junior Cup in 1895), they entered the Glasgow Junior League (GJL) for its inaugural season in 1895–96 and won it.
 The same season they also won the Scottish Junior Cup, beating Strathclyde in the semi-finals and Parkhead in the final.

 The 1896 success was to prove the pinnacle of the club's achievements.
 They never won the GJL again, although they were runners-up in 1897 and 1899.
 After finishing bottom of the league in 1904 they were not re-elected (Clydebank Juniors were picked instead) and although the number of teams was increased for the next season, Hibs were overlooked again in favour of emerging neighbours Cambuslang Rangers (as well as Shettleston).

-Cambuslang Hibs played for one season in the second division of the GJL, but that was then was disbanded and they moved with the other rejected teams to the Glasgow District League.
-They completed one season, but failed to complete a second in 1906–07 and were 'suspended'.
+Cambuslang Hibs played for one season in the second division of the GJL, but that was then disbanded and they moved with the other rejected teams to the Glasgow District League.
+They completed one season there, but failed to complete a second in 1906–07 and were 'suspended'.
 Many of the District teams were then re-absorbed by the GJL, but Cambuslang Hibs were not among them and the club folded altogether soon after.

 Hibs also failed to recreate their 1896 success in the Scottish Junior Cup, their best attempt being in 1900 when they reached the semi-finals only to be beaten by Kilmarnock's Rugby XI club.
 They did manage to win the less prestigious Glasgow Junior Challenge Cup in 1897 and the Glasgow North Eastern Cup in 1901.

 Other teams who completed the 'double' of Scottish Junior Cup and Glasgow Junior League were Strathclyde (1897), Rutherglen Glencairn (1902 and 1919), Parkhead (1903) and Ashfield (1910).

+Colours

+The club wore green jerseys, white knickers, and green hose.